github-education-resources/classroom/docs/import-roster-from-lms.md

 ## Importing a course roster from your Learning Management System

-GitHub Classroom is able to automatically import your course roster from your institution's Learning Management system to save you time when creating a GitHub Classroom course.
+GitHub Classroom can automatically import your course roster from your institution's learning management system to save you time when creating a GitHub Classroom course.

 ### Prerequisites